Custom Truck One Source Renovation

-Complex work jump-starts Custom Truck One Source building transformation.
+Complex work jump-starts building transformation at Custom Truck One Source.

 Custom Truck’s operation stretches across more than 100 acres in an area with a heavy industrial history dating back more than a century.
 Kansas City’s steel industry grew up in the Northeast part of town and defined it until rusting away in the 1990s.